Lokitaung: Settlement

 Between 1913 and 1931, Sudanese troops operating in Northern Kenya and southern Sudan suffered from four outbreaks of Visceral leishmaniasis, or Kala-azar, including one in Lokitaung.
 The exact site of the outbreak was thought to be at the Moru-Yakippi watering hole, later called Loelli.
-In 1941, an outbreak of Kala-azar struck soldiers from the King's African Rifles while they were stationed in Nyeri, and after they had passed through Lokitaung.
+In 1941, an outbreak of Kala-azar struck soldiers from the King's African Rifles while they were stationed in Nyeri after they had passed through Lokitaung.

 In 1958-9, the British government placed a prison in Lokitaung, where Mau Mau prisoners reportedly received very harsh treatment.
 Accounts of cruel behavior and conditions reached the British press, who considered sending an investigative team.
 British colonial officials including Charles Ryland and Lennox-Boyde refused to allow any investigation or visit from the press.
 One British captain, E. Law, told British Labour MP John Stonehouse that British jailers were more sadistic than the Japanese who'd interned him "on the Burma-Siam Railway."
 Political efforts to investigate the jail never succeeded.

 Today, Lokitaung prison grounds are used to host football matches by schoolchildren at Lokitaung and in surrounding communities.

 In 2011, Lokitaung was one of a number of villages throughout Turkana that suffered from starvation, caused by a drought and associated famine.

 Lokitaung includes a weather station operated by the Kenya Meteorological Department.